 Whether the flower is from a special occasion or you just want to capture a bit of beauty to save for later, laundry borax offers one of the least expensive and easiest ways to dry flowers for arrangements and crafts.
-You'll need just a few items and a bit of patience.
+All it takes are just a few items and a bit of patience.

 What You Need to Dry Flowers with Laundry Borax